-This furnace has a standard ECM motor.
-The blower motor speed taps are located on the furnace control board in the blower compartment.
+This furnace is equipped with a standard ECM motor.
+Blower motor speed taps are located on the furnace control board in the blower compartment.

-Refer to Figure 39 and the unit wiring label to change the blower speed.
+Refer to Figure 40 and the unit wiring diagram label to change blower speed.
 Place all unused motor leads on the PARK terminal.
-One PARK terminal is provided.
-To use the same speed tap for heating and cooling, the terminals must be jumpered together.
-This control has a continuous fan speed jumper.
-On a fan call only (G), the control will energize which ever blower tap is selected by the jumper.
-This control will change blower speeds based on other 24V thermostat inputs (Y1, Y/Y2, W) respectively.
+One park terminal is provided.
+To use same speed tap for heating and cooling, the terminals must be jumped together at the furnace control board using a field supplied jumper.
+This control has a continuous fan speed dipswitch.
+On a fan call only (G), the control will energize which ever blower tap is selected by dipswitches.
+This control will change other blower speeds on 24V thermostat inputs (Y1, Y/Y2, W, W2).